ChilliCream/graphql-platform/website/src/blog/2022-01-13-hot-chocolate-12-5/2022-01-13-hot-chocolate-12-5.md

 authorImageUrl: https://avatars1.githubusercontent.com/u/9714350?s=100&v=4
 ---

 Today we have released Hot Chocolate 12.5, and this release is packed with new features.
 We put a focus on adding some early spec proposals into this release.
-Further, we have completely overhauled the Banana Cake Pop IDE to include feedback from our community.
+We also have completely overhauled our GraphQL IDE Banana Cake Pop to include feedback from our community.
 Lastly, we picked up an issue created by Simon to support OpenTelemetry.

 # Banana Cake Pop